patrickhuber/patrickhuber.github.io/_posts/2014-10-04-writing-enterprise-class-service-contracts-queries.md

 * Read a product using an ID and Name
 * Read a product using a Name
 * Read products using no criteria
 * Read a product using one of the above and return the associated manufacturer

-#### Command Data Contracts